1111 Pennsylvania Ave. NW\\Washington, DC 20004-2541\\United States

 Cordes & Co.
 Financial Services, Inc. v.
 A.G.
-Edwards & Sons, Inc. — Represented Merrill Lynch in private antitrust class actions challenging initial public offering underwriting fees.
-502 F.3d 91 (2d Cir.
-2007)
+Edwards & Sons, Inc. (2d Cir.) — Represented Merrill Lynch in private antitrust class actions challenging initial public offering underwriting fees.

 Wood v.
-Baum (Delaware) — Represented Municipal Mortgage & Equity LLC, a real estate and investment finance management company, in shareholder derivative lawsuit alleging breaches of fiduciary duties relating to the company’s accounting practices.
-953 A.2d 136 (Del.
-2008)
+Baum (Del.) — Represented a real estate and investment finance management company in shareholder derivative lawsuit alleging breaches of fiduciary duties relating to the company’s accounting practices.

 Awards and Affiliations

 Member, Practice Group of the Year, Competition, Law360 (2017–2019)

 Recognized, US News & World Report and Best Lawyers 2017 Practice Group of the Year for Antitrust Law

 Member, Maryland State Bar Association

 US Court of Appeals for the Second Circuit

 US Court of Appeals for the Fourth Circuit